euuungb/eungabi/README.md

 }
 ```
 ## Passing Arguments
-you can simply pass arguments by adding quary parameter when calling `navigate` function.
+you can simply pass arguments by adding query parameter when calling `navigate` function.
 For example :
 ```kotlin
 controller.navigate("ScreenA?id=111")
 ```